buddypress/BP-Default/readme.txt

 --- Installation ---
-The theme is bundled with BuddyPress.
-After activating the plugin, BuddyPress Default will be added to the "Appearance > Themes" menu in your WordPress admin area.
+The theme is bundled with BP Classic.
+After activating the plugin, BuddyPress Default will remain in the "Appearance > Themes" menu in your WordPress admin area if it was already there when this theme used to be bundled with the BuddyPress plugin.

 --- About BuddyPress ---